caina15/Drone_eco/README.md

 # Drone_eco
-The eco drone is a drone made to plant tree seedlings in deforested areas that are difficult to access.
+The drone_eco is a drone made to plant tree seedlings in deforested areas that are difficult to access.